-- 1. Student receives two (2) Clinical Probations while enrolled in the Nursing Program. - 2.
+- 1. Student receives two (2) clinical probations while enrolled in the nursing program. - 2.
 Student receives three (3) Academic Probations while enrolled in the Nursing Program. - 3.
 Student receives both Academic and Clinical Probation in the same nursing course while enrolled in the Nursing Program. - 4.
 Violation of a Health Science Division or College Policy/Procedure. - 5.
 Student's GPA is 2.0 or less.

 - 1. The Course Coordinator will complete the Program Probation Form. - 2.
 The Course Coordinator will submit the Program Probation Form to Nursing Program Data Base Facilitator and Division Chair for review. - 3.
-The Division Chair will review the form and notify the student via email of their Program Probation.
-The form and correspondence with the student will be placed in the student's nursing file. - 4.
-The Course Coordinator will discuss the Program Probation status of the student during the next scheduled Health Science Division meeting or during a special meeting should there be an extended time between the student's probation and next Division meeting to determine next steps. - 5.
-The Division Chair will meet with the student and communicate the outcome of the meeting in writing or via email to the student within five (5) business days of the meeting. - 6.
-If a student on Program Probation receives additional Academic or Clinical Probations while enrolled in the Nursing Program, the student will be required to meet with the Course Coordinator for the course as well as the Division Chair.
-The student may be dismissed or additional stipulation(s) may be applied to the Program Probation for continuation in the Nursing Program. - 7.
-Violation of any of the terms and conditions specified in the student's Program Probation will result in dismissal from the Nursing Program. - 8.
+The Division Chair will email the student that the form has been started and will include a copy of the Program Probation Policy. - 4.
+The Division Chair/Course Coordinator will discuss the Program Probation the next division meeting, or special meeting, if there is an extended time between the writing of the program probation form and the division meeting. - 5.
+The faculty will review, make recommedations, and vote on the program probation. - 6.
+The Division Chair will meet with the student within five (5) business days of the meeting to communicate the faculty decision. - 7.
+The completed Program Probation form will be emailed to the student after the meeting and a copy placed in the student's file. - 8.
+If a student receives additional Academic or Clinical Probation, or violates a HSD or College policy or procedure while on Program Probation, they may be dismissed or additional stipulation(s) may be applied to the Program Probation for continuation in the Nursing Program. - 9.
+Violation of any of the terms and conditions specified in the student's Program Probation may result in dismissal from the Nursing Program. - 10.
 At the completion of each academic semester the Nursing Program Database Facilitator will review the database for all probations.
 Students on Program Probation will be reviewed by the HSD faculty at the end of each semester to determine if the Program Probation should continue, or if additional stipulations need to be added to the Program Probation.
+The student will be informed, via email, of the faculty decision to continue or end the program probation.

-Developed 5/2017 Revised 2/8/2019, 8/2021, 8/2022, 1/2023, 8/2023 Reviewed 8/2020,
+Developed 5/2017 Revised 2/8/2019, 8/2021, 8/2022, 1/2023, 8/2023, 8/2024 Reviewed 8/2020,

-SUNY Adirondack - Nursing Program Probation Form

-Page 1 of 2
+SUNY Adirondack - Nursing Program Probation Form Page 1 of 2

-Name of Student: Banno Banner Student ID#
+Name of Student: Banner Student ID#

 Semester Date:

-Reason for Program Prob pation (place a check next to the applic cable category (s) and provide details be
+Reason for Program Probation (place a check next to the applicable category (s) and provide details below

-Student rece ived two (2) Clinical Probations while e nrolled in the Nursing Program.

-Student rece ived three (3) Academic Probations wh ile enrolled in the Nursing Program

-Student recived both Academid and Cinical Probation in the same nursing course while enrolled in the nursing program.

-ted a Health Science Division or College e policy or procedure.

-Student's GP.
-A is 2.0 or less.
+Student received two (2) Clinical Probations while enrolled in the Nursing Program.
+Student received three (3) Academic Probations while enrolled in the Nursing Program Student recived both Academic and Cinical Probation in the same nursing course while enrolled in the nursing program.
+Student violated a Health Science Division or College policy or procedure.
+Student's GPA is 2.0 or less.

 Academic Probation:

 NUR Course Date/Semester Final Grade

 1.

+2.

-2. 3.
+3.

-J. L

 Clinical Probation

 NUR Course Date/Semester Final Grade

+1.

-1. 2.
+2.

 3.

-1

 Policy Violation

 Policy Name Violation Date/Semester

 1.

 2.

+3.